HackYourFuture-CPH/HYF-AWS-serverless-course/week4/lesson-plan.md

         ...
 ```

-Another way is to have only one function handling all the routes, like we have seen in the week 4 example above.

 ### Development
-In order to develop API's with sam, we need to start up a server locally and then execute API requests towards it.
+In order to develop API's with SAM, we need to start up a server locally and then execute API requests towards it.

-Luckily, sam allows us to do this with the command `sam local start-api` (docs can be found ([here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-api.html))
+Luckily, SAM allows us to do this with the command `sam local start-api` (docs can be found ([here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-api.html))).

+This command creates a local copy of the API and Lambda to help you quickly see the effect of changes you make to your code without having to upload it into AWS.